CodeAndCrux/codeandcrux.github.io/_posts/2022-09-13-fight-oppression-with-rest.md

 Either way, it seems that rest, especially in the form of a common day of worship, keeps us whole (like the number seven in the Bible), and taking it away fractures us and we become exposed to grave danger.

+What does this say about our current culture where everything is open 24/7, devices are sending us notifications at all hours, and productivity is all the rage?

-I am going to go get some rest now.
+...I am going to go get some rest now.

 ----